 There are a hundred reasons I could give you for visiting the Hotel @ The Lafayette in downtown Buffalo.

 It’s beautiful.
 It’s historic, dating back to 1904.
 The art moderne-style lobby, renovated in the 1940s, is amazing.
-It’s also home to Public Espresso, a small-batch coffee roaster that serves up slow-drip brews.
+It’s also home to Public Espresso, a small-batch coffee roaster that serves up slow-drip brews, excellent pastries and delicious breakfast and lunch options.
 And if you’re in the mood for something stronger, you can pop over to the in-house Lafayette Brewing Company for a fireside beer.

 But for me, the thing that makes the Hotel @ The Lafayette a must-see destination is this: The building is the masterwork of America’s first female architect.